-If you haven’t got 10,000 followers on Instagram, then it can seem like the link in your bio is the only option you have of getting people to visit your website, blog, store, videos, etc. In this article, I am going to share with you 5 ways to share links in your Instagram story WITHOUT 10k followers.
+If you haven’t got 10,000 followers on Instagram, then it can seem like the link in your bio is the only option you have for getting people to visit your website, blog, store, videos, etc. In this article, I am going to share with you 5 ways to share links in your Instagram story WITHOUT 10k followers.

 It’s very possible to share links without needing that many followers, we just have to be a little bit creative in order to make it happen.